dy/piezo/docs/issues.md

     + we may require block if new variables are defined, else args must be used.
     + () makes warmer inside, sort of nest in literal sense.

+## [ ] Inlining / Mangling / compressing

   * language should not break inline composability, like it does python or livescript: you can tightly pack code into a single line.
   * language should be mangle-able, therefore names should not have prefixes ~ mangling can recognize that
-* Spacing material should not have any syntactic meaning. `;` should be default separator.
+  * Spacing material should not have any syntactic meaning. `;` should be a default separator.

 ## [x] Compiler: How do we map various clauses to wat/wasm? → `alloc` function, untyped (f64 by default), see audio-gain